miethe/meatybytes/content/posts/Hobbies/AV/Choosing Bookshelves Under 1k/index.md

 ## Decision

 As I pursued my decision making process, I had several criteria in the front of mind.
-1 was aesthetics, considering these speakers would be a key feature of my desk and, thus, office, where I spend most of my time.
+One was aesthetics, considering these speakers would be a key feature of my desk and, thus, office, where I spend most of my time.
 However, it certainly wasn't the most important.
+Another was size, both of the driver(s) and cabinet, as these are meant to be used for near-field.
+Of course, the key criteria (outside budget) was the speaker's performance with my preferred music types.

+## Conclusion

+Unfortunately, I still haven't made my final purchase!
+However, I have narrowed my choices down to the Focal line of 6.5" drivers, notably the Focal Aria 906.
+So why the delay?
+They're difficult to find!
+Particularly at a decent price.
+That said, I have a few leads on some great sets, so hopefully I will be updating you here with a review shortly!